rjsf-team/react-jsonschema-form/README.md

 ## Advanced customization

-### Field templates
+### Field template

-To take control over the inner organization of each field (each form row), you can define a custom *field template*.
+To take control over the inner organization of each field (each form row), you can define a *field template* for your form.

 A field template is basically a React stateless component being passed field-related props so you can structure your form row as you like: